Inflectra/rapise-documentation/docs/Libraries/UltraListBar.md

 #### ItemCount

 Number of items in this navigation bar.
-All items may then be acccessed by SeS(<navbar>).GetItem(ind)
+All items may then be accessed by SeS(<navbar>).GetItem(ind)